-In the Fig.~\ref{fig:electronic_elastic}, we present the basic distribution of electronic structure, thermodynamic, and mechanical properties, it can be found that the dataset exhibits a broad and diverse distribution.
-The statistical analysis shows that 3,248 materials (29.9\%) are semiconductors or insulators, with an average band gap of 0.69 eV, while the remaining 7,623 materials (70.1\%) are metallic.
-For the semiconductor subset , as illustrated in \ref{fig:electronic_elastic}(a), the majority of structures possess negative formation energies (mean: -0.90 ± 0.98 eV/atom) and energy above hull values (mean: 0.03 ± 0.10 eV/atom ) close to zero, indicating well thermodynamic stability.
-Regarding mechanical properties \ref{fig:electronic_elastic}(b), the dataset shows that the bulk moduli range from 0.33 to 491.33 GPa (mean: 104.41 ± 73.73 GPa), shear moduli from 0.45 to 525.42 GPa (mean: 50.93 ± 44.22 GPa), and Poisson’s ratios from -0.48 to 0.80 (mean: 0.29 ± 0.07).
+In Fig.~\ref{fig:electronic_elastic}, we present the distribution of the band gap, formation energy, and basic mechanical properties of the dataset, showing that these quantities exhibit a broad and diverse distribution.
+The statistical analysis shows that $3\,248$ materials (29.9\%) are semiconductors or insulators, with an average band gap of 0.69 eV, while the remaining $7\,623$ materials (70.1\%) are metallic.
+For the semiconductor subset, as illustrated in Fig.~\ref{fig:electronic_elastic}(a), the majority of structures possess negative formation energies (mean: $-0.90 \pm 0.98$ eV/atom) and energy above hull values (mean: $0.03 \pm 0.10$ eV/atom) close to zero, indicating good thermodynamic stability.
+Regarding mechanical properties in Fig.~\ref{fig:electronic_elastic}(b), the dataset shows that the bulk moduli range from 0.33 to 491.33 GPa (mean: $104.41 \pm 73.73$ GPa), shear moduli from 0.45 to 525.42 GPa (mean: $50.93 \pm 44.22$ GPa), and Poisson's ratios from $-0.48$ to 0.80 (mean: $0.29 \pm 0.07$).
 Overall, the dataset demonstrates strong representativeness in electronic, thermodynamic, and mechanical domains, providing a reliable sample for evaluating elastic properties in real materials.